juareznasato/vuetify-simple-date/README.md

 # vuetify-date

-If you use Vuejs with Vuetify and need a component to enter dates and returns milliseconds.
+If you use Vuejs with Vuetify and need a component to input dates and return milliseconds.
 It can help you.

 input: